-This department is focusing on the pathogenic genetic factors of the host and the parasite in the most important tropical infectious diseases as follows.
+This department is newly established in April, 2001.
+We are focusing on the pathogenic genetic factors of the host and the parasite in the most important tropical infectious diseases as follows.

 1. Schistosoma japonicum

 1) Pathogenesis of hepatosolenic disease

 Immnopathology controlled by HLA-ClassII genes is analysed by T cell epitope, Tcell cloning, tetramer analysis, Cytokine network analysis, ELISPOT analysis, 4 color FACS, animal model of HLA Tg mini-pig system